The Food Guy: Suburban pizzeria's respect for the past

-Friday happens to be National Pizza Day, but February is Black History Month.

-According to NBC 5's Food Guy Steve Dolinsky, it’s a perfect time to finally tell this story: a suburban pizzeria owing its success to an African American cook from Mississippi.
+Friday is National Pizza Day, and NBC 5's Steve Dolinsky shares the story of how a suburban pizzeria owes its success to an African American cook from Mississippi.

 No matter what you’ve heard over the years, Ike Sewell and Ric Riccardo did not “invent” deep-dish pizza.
 The version we have today is more likely a result of Alice Mae Redmond’s work.
 The Greenville, Mississippi native moved here during the Great Migration, made deep-dish for more than thirty years, then decided to pass along her expertise to one man.